VbaCoder/Meal-Planner-in-Excel-VBA/README.md

 Once the meal plan has been sufficiently edited, it can be archived.
 Afterwards, the next period can be planned.

 - **Archive**.
 Once you are satisfied with your meal plan after the manual changes, you can archive it via this button.
 This archives the serving dates of all planned meals to the Meals worksheet.
 After that, this meal plan should not be changed on the Planning sheet.
 And exactly because you may want to change your meal plan spontaneously during its use (we do that for our plans regularly), it is better not archiving it until its planning period is really over.
 Hence, ideally do it just before you move on to the next planning period.
 As the archiving operation cannot be easily undone, it is recommended to save your Excel file before executing it.
 This will be also suggested to you by a corresponding message.
 - **Next period**.
 After archiving, you can use this button to go to the next planning period.
 The new Plan Start = current Plan Start + current Plan Length.
-The planning cycle then begins again, i.e.: Generate  manually improve  Export and, if needed, also Generate shopping lists  Archive  Next period.
+The planning cycle then begins again, i.e.: Generate &rarr; manually improve &rarr; Export and, if needed, also Generate shopping lists &rarr; Archive &rarr; Next period.
 And so forth, in a continuous cycle.

 **Use case: "Experiment"**